Porsche Club of America (PCA) - Potomac Region

 As a general matter, most DE participants should consider the following issues when determining what insurance coverage they have, if any, when they participate in a DE: warranty coverage; physical damage; medical; and liability.
 Do not assume that your policies will cover your participation in a DE.
 We urge you to review your policies carefully to determine the impact, if any, that participating in a DE will have upon your coverage, and seek professional advice if you do not feel competent to make that determination.

 All DE participants and guests must sign a liability waiver when they enter the track.
 PCA generally does not provide insurance for DE participants apart from very limited medical insurance coverage and liability insurance.
 The PCA medical and liability insurance coverage is summarized at the Members Library Summary and the Region Procedures Manual Summary.
 If you would like to review the actual policy rather than this summary, please contact the National Office or the Insurance/Risk Management Chair.
-The Insurance/Risk Management Chair can also answer other questions you may have about the potential effectiveness of these policies.

-Only you can determine if the protections afforded by your insurance and warranty policies, as well as PCA's policies, are sufficient for your needs.
+You are the only person who can determine if the protections afforded by your insurance and warranty policies, as well as PCA's policies, are sufficient for your needs.
 We strongly recommend that you review all of these documents to assure yourself that you are adequately protected.
 If you do not feel competent to make that determination, we urge you to seek professional advice.

 What will running in a DE event do to my car?

 Participation in DE will increase the rate of wear on some parts of your car regardless of your level of participation.
 The wear on standard maintenance items, such as tires, brakes, belts, hoses, suspension components and fluids, is accelerated.
-You also will spend a lot of time cleaning bugs and road tar from your car.
+You also will spend a lot of time cleaning bugs and rubber debris from your car.
 DE could also result in unexpected wear or damage to other components of your car.
 Active maintenance, proper care and proper driving are key to minimizing wear and damage to your car.

 What's the best way to start?